• Skip to primary navigation

 Ingredients

-Homemade chocolate covered espresso beans requires just two ingredients.
-Your personal preference will influence the type of chocolate and espresso beans you use.
+Homemade chocolate-covered beans require just two ingredients.
+Your preference will influence the type of chocolate and espresso beans you use.

 Select high-quality chocolate with at least 60% cacao content for best results.
-The ideal espresso coffee beans to use in this easy recipe are medium to dark roast in terms of roast intensity.
+The ideal espresso coffee beans in this easy recipe are medium to dark roast in terms of roast intensity.

-As far as quantities are concerned, you can make a small or large batch depending on your needs.
-For example, for a small batch, use 2 tablespoons, about 30 grams (1 ounce) of fresh coffee beans, for a half cup of chocolate, about 85 grams.
+Regarding quantities, you can make a small or large batch depending on your needs.
+For example, for a small batch, use 2 tablespoons, about 30 grams (1 ounce) of fresh coffee beans, and for a half cup of chocolate, about 85 grams.

 Dark chocolate discs in a bowl.